cyrilBenningerHEIG/ManeventMobile/README.md

 ### Event page

 Each event has its own section in the app.
 You can access a map showing your and event location by clicking on the location tag.
-Each event also comes with its own chat where users can exchange messages.
+Each event also comes with its own chat where users can discuss the event.